 A proctored midterm exam is required.
 Additional information on dates, times, and locations will be provided to students.

 The orientation material is located in the D2L course page.
 Students are expected to read all the folders and files, read and agree to the online policy, and listen to the orientation powerpoint.
 If these activities are not done within the first week of class the student will be dropped from the class due to non-attendance.

 Important information when deciding to take this online course:

 It is important that you read through all course content to familiarize yourself with the design of the course.
 In addition please be aware that I will not accept coursework outside D2L.
 This is to protect everyone from "lost" emails, etc. Also, keep in mind that online learning is not self-paced.
 I have very strict deadlines and late work will not be accepted.

 Grading: Grades will be posted within 10 days of the due date.

 Emails: I will respond to emails that are generated through D2L as soon as possible.
-I typically check emails in the morning or evening each week day.
+I check email every week day.